Justinvd0203/Schiphol-Assignment-V3/README.md

 better option, whilst working on a bigger server all the files that have to be processed can be placed within this certain directory.
 After successfully processing it would be a good idea to remove the input files.

-For this approach I made a structure corresponding to the expected csv input and added this to the readstream as a schema.
-This produced the following dataframe result within the stream:
+For this approach I made a structure/schema corresponding to the expected csv input and added this to the readstream as a schema.
+This produced the following dataframe result from the readStream:

 ![Image of readstream input](/images/Streaming%20input.png)